jbilander/AmigaPSU_Enclosure_for_Mean_Well_RT-50B/README.md

 ***

-Now time to fit the Mean Well RT-50B PSU, but first unscrew the left-front screw and use that screw as in picture.
+Now time to fit the Mean Well RT-50B PSU, but first unscrew the front-left screw and use that screw as in picture.
 Don't screw it all the way down but rather leave some room for the metal chassi to fit in between for a snug fit.

 <a href="images/Amiga_PSU_enclosure_for_Mean_Well_RT-50B_pic10.jpg">
 <img src="images/Amiga_PSU_enclosure_for_Mean_Well_RT-50B_pic10.jpg" width="151" height="202">